-- Corporate Connectivity: Students must attend at least four corporate events per academic year sponsored by the Business and Economic Department, Metropolitan College, and/or the Center for Career & Professional Development. - Honor Society Participation: Students must join, maintain good standing, and actively participate in Delta Mu Delta Business Honor Society. - Global Exposure: Students must participate in at least one program that includes travel either abroad or domestically (NY Markets trip, CIBER Case Competition, China Cultural Center Exchange program, etc.). - Volunteer/Service: Students must complete 80 hours of community or campus volunteer service.
-This may include participation in activities such as volunteering to serve during events such as the M&F Bank Small Business Conference, held in the New Science Center, or working on an ongoing, volunteer basis with a nonprofit entity such as the Thurgood Marshall Fund or the local Food Bank. - Community Engagement: Honors students must complete 120 hours of community service under the auspices of the Center for Leadership and Community Development. - Undergraduate Research: Students actively participate in collaborative research with faculty (across the campus).
+- Corporate Connectivity: Students must attend at least 4 corporate events per academic year sponsored by the Business and Economic Department, The Metropolitan College of Professional Studies, and/or the Center for Career & Professional Development. - Honor Society Participation: Students must join, maintain good standing and actively participate in Delta Mu Delta Business Honor Society - Global Perspectives: Students must participate in at least one program that includes travel either abroad or domestically (NY Markets trip, CIBER Case Competition, China Cultural Center Exchange program, etc...) - Volunteer/Service: Students must complete 80 hours of community or campus volunteer service.
+This may include participation in activities such as volunteering to serve during events such as the M&F Bank Small Business Conference, held in the New Science Center, or working on an ongoing, volunteer basis with a nonprofit entity such as the Thurgood Marshall Fund or the local Food Bank. - Undergraduate Research: Students actively participate in research in collaboration with faculty (across the campus).
 The research must produce either a publishable article, poster, or presentation. - Leadership Development: Students actively participate in student leadership on campus.
 This could be in the form of starting or serving as an officer of a club on campus, or participating in GBAC or other elected office.